ddnexus/irt/README.markdown

 I have never been a big fan of CLI editors like vi or nano, but I really appreciate them when combined with IRT.
-Having the file I need to edit, opened at the right line at the touch of a 2 letter command ('nn' or 'vi') is relly fast and powerful.
+Having the file I need to edit, opened at the right line at the touch of a 2 letter command ('nn' or 'vi') is really fast and powerful.

 You have just to know a few very basic commands like paste, save, quit, and eventually a couple of other, and you will save a lot of time and steps.